grepdisc/communitycanvases/_pages/earthday2025.md

 ## Thank you

 Thank you to everyone who participated in WNY Trash Mobs' Earth Day Clean Up Challenge 2024 in any capacity.
-We have reviewed the amazing photos and assigned prizes.
-We are in the process of reaching out to the teams and people who tagged us or emailed photos to distribute prizes.
+We reviewed the amazing photos and assigned prizes.
+We have delivered prizes to many of the teams and people who tagged us or emailed photos.
+Thank you for inspiring your neighbors to care to clean!

 {% comment %}